 WHAT IS WEDNESDAY: LLC

-To learn more on business law or to incorporate your business contact our firm today.
-Business consultations are $75.00 and hour.
+To learn more about Estate Planning contact our firm today.
+Estate Planning consultations are always free.
+Also check out our products page for DIY Estate Planning forms for basic Georgia Estates.
 Feel free to contact us by email (email@example.com), Instant or direct message @theblackfirm, or by phone 678-537-6833.
-Mention the promo code WIWLLC for $20.00 off your consultation fee/ Offer expires January 21, 2020 at 11:59 pm EST. Consultations can be completed in person, over the phone, or virtually.
+Mention the promo code WIWIS for $5.00 off any estate planning online form.
+Offer expires January 29, 2020 at 11:59 pm EST. Consultations can be completed in person, over the phone, or virtually.